Iain Hesford: Career in Hong Kong

 Hesford's career in Hong Kong started in July 1992 when he joined Eastern.
 He played for the club for 4 years before he moved to Sing Tao in 1996–97 season and later South China in 1997–98.
 During his time at Eastern, the club captured 5 trophies including the Hong Kong Senior Shield, FA Cup and the league championship.
 He was elected as the best foreign player in the league in 1992.
 He was also in the HKFDL Team of the Year for three seasons (1992–93, 1993–94 and 1994–95).
 While at Eastern, he went 827 minutes (over ten games) without conceding a goal, setting a HKFDL record before Loh Wai Chi scored for South China in a second round match.

 He played for Hong Kong XI ('Hong Kong Golden Select') against England in a friendly which the visitors won 1–0.

 He left Hong Kong in 1998 and started his career as a coach in England.
 He ran a hotel in Littleborough, near Rochdale, Greater Manchester, England.

-Death
+Personal life

+Iain Hesford was born on 4 March 1960, in Ndola, Northern Rhodesia (now Zambia), to English parents.
+His father, Bob, was also a professional footballer who played as a goalkeeper.
+He spent his entire career with Huddersfield Town, notably playing in the 1938 FA Cup final.
+Hesford's older brothers, Bob Jr and Steve, were also professional athletes.
+Bob Jr was a rugby union player, even getting capped by England on 10 occasions.
+Steve, on the other hand, was a rugby league player, featuring almost exclusively for Warrington from the mid-1970s to the mid-1980s.
+The family spent time in both Northern Rhodesia and Malawi before moving back to England in 1970.

 On 20 November 2014, the body of Hesford was discovered.
-The local newspaper, the Blackpool Gazette, noted a "suspected heart attack."
+The local newspaper, the Blackpool Gazette, noted a "suspected heart attack".